Most teens today are aware that consent is “a thing.”

 Don’t expect someone to read your body language or guess how you’re feeling.

 It’s fine to start with body language, like moving someone’s hand if it’s gone somewhere you don’t want it.
-But if that doesn’t work, use words.
-“No, please don’t do that” or “Hey, slow down; I don’t want to do that.”
+But if that doesn’t work, use clear language like: “No, please don’t do that” or “Hey, slow down; I’m not ready for that.”

 This post was contributed by Jill Whitney, LMFT.
 She is the mom of two twenty-somethings and a licensed marriage and family therapist in Connecticut.
 In addition to her clinical work, she conducts workshops on talking about sexuality, writes at KeepTheTalkGoing.com, and has been quoted in dozens of articles on relationships and sexuality.
 She’s passionate about improving communication about sexuality, especially between parents and kids.